 To help all students demonstrate their competence in the areas being assessed in our examinations, each request will be considered on an individual basis by our experienced team.
 ACCA also works with a number of external agencies to ensure our awareness and assessment capability is both relevant and up to date, allowing us to make adjustments that are both appropriate and work in the best interests of our students.

 Requests should be submitted, along with the required supporting documentary medical evidence via the additional support portal on MyACCA.

 Access arrangement requests must generally be submitted to ACCA by the standard entry closing date although there are some instances where a request is needed earlier.
-You should refer to the access arrangements register for details of any specific conditions.
 Requests received after this date may not be able to be processed in time for you to sit your examinations at that session.
 Requests relating to unforeseen accidental injury or acute illness should be submitted as soon as possible.

 If you advised us of any specific needs during your initial registration we should already have a record of your requirements.

 Outlined below are the types of additional support which may be appropriate for specific groups of individuals along with any specific exam conditions which may apply.
 They are examples for illustrative purposes only and not intended to be exhaustive.

 The following addiitonal support may be appropriate for students falling into the following categories of need:

 (eg general and/or specific learning difficulties (such as dyscalculia and dyslexia).